2023 Best Value Mechanical Engineering Master's Degree Schools in the Southwest Region

 Out-of-state tuition fees for graduate students at Texas Tech are $17,698 per year.

-In addition to its great value ranking, Texas Tech is in the top 10% of all schools on our Best Mechanical Engineering Master’s Degree Schools in the Southwest Region list.
+As a testament to the quality of education it offers, Texas Tech also is in the top 10% of our Best Mechanical Engineering Master’s Degree Schools in the Southwest Region ranking.

 The average tuition and fees for an out-of-state graduate students at Texas A&M Kingsville are $14,344 a year.

-UT Tyler graduate students pay an average of $16,786 in tuition and fees each year.
+University of Tulsa graduate students pay an average of $25,182 in tuition and fees each year.

 UNT graduate students pay an average of $15,600 in tuition and fees each year.

-Arizona State University - Tempe landed the #10 spot in the 2023 rankings for the best value master’s degree mechanical engineering programs.
-Located in the medium-sized city of Tempe, ASU - Tempe is a public school with a very large student population.
+With a ranking of #10, Arizona State University - Tempe did quite well on this year’s best value schools for mechanical engineering students working on their master’s degree.
+Located in the midsize city of Tempe, ASU - Tempe is a public school with a very large student population.

 ASU - Tempe graduate students pay an average of $24,432 in tuition and fees each year.